-- Have a strong focus on healthy and safe relationships, in the offline world and in the online world - Include a well-planned, age-appropriate programme of relationships and sex education learning that empowers pupils to recognise and manage risk and to keep themselves safe - Have a clear focus on bullying being unacceptable.
-Bullying, like CSE, is underpinned by power, control, manipulation and coercion - Enable all pupils to learn about keeping safe wherever and whenever they go online - Include a focus on getting help, including talking to a range of trusted adults
+- Have a strong focus on healthy and safe relationships, both offline and online - Include a well-planned, age-appropriate programme of relationships and sex education learning that empowers pupils to recognise and manage risk and to keep themselves safe - Have a clear focus on bullying being unacceptable.
+Bullying, like CSE, is underpinned by power, control, manipulation and coercion - Enable all pupils to learn about keeping safe wherever and whenever they go online - Include a focus on getting help, including talking to a range of trusted adults.